thanhtunguet/serena/README.md

 ### The Serena JetBrains Plugin

-As an alternative to language servers, the [Serena JetBrains Plugin](https://plugins.jetbrains.com/plugin/28946-serena/) leverages the powerful code analysis capabilities of JetBrains IDEs.
+As an alternative to language servers, the [Serena JetBrains Plugin](https://plugins.jetbrains.com/plugin/28946-serena/) leverages the powerful code analysis capabilities of your JetBrains IDE.
 The plugin naturally supports all programming languages and frameworks that are supported by JetBrains IDEs, including IntelliJ IDEA, PyCharm, Android Studio, AppCode, WebStorm, PhpStorm, RubyMine, GoLand, AppCode, CLion, Rider, and others.